 After two decades in the retail industry, working as a buyer for large businesses, Juliet decided to take the plunge and set up her own business, Croftrose.
 A business that could fit in around her family life and allow her to stay creative and develop new products

-Juliet creates unique decorations that can be personalised, each decoration is exclusive to Croftrose and it take around 6 months to develop a new design.
-You can ready more about the process on the Croftrose website.
+Juliet creates unique decorations that can be personalised, each decoration is exclusive to Croftrose and it takes around 6 months to develop a new design.

 How long have you offered your range to retailers? and how did you get your first stockist?